ValentiniMichel/Exoplanets/README.md

 # Exoplanets

-The aim of this work is to perform a comparison of different classical Machine Learning algo- rithms with the objective to understand which is the most effective (in terms of accuracy) in the classification of exoplanets
+The aim of this work is to perform a comparison of different classical Machine Learning algorithms with the objective to understand which is the most effective (in terms of accuracy) in the classification of exoplanets